-Looking after the property you rent, ensuring you adhere to the terms of your Tenancy Agreement and paying your rent on time will help you to enjoy a smooth and trouble-free tenancy which will hopefully end without claims being made against your depost.
+Looking after the property you rent, ensuring you adhere to the terms of your Tenancy Agreement and paying your rent on time will help you to enjoy a smooth and trouble-free tenancy which will hopefully end without any claims being made against your depost.

 The following tips are worth considering:

 |1.
 Pay your rent regularly and on time

 We will provide you with a Standing Order to give to your bank for your regular monthly rent payments.
 You should give this to your bank immediately, or set up standing order online straight away.

 During your tenancy you will be responsible for all utility bills (gas, electricity, water, telephone etc.) and your Council Tax.

 |3.
 Be sure to insure